 We wish we could mandate that all bosses go to boss school.
 Or that the ones who did get management training absorbed everything they were taught.

-For expert advice, we spoke to Nicole Williams, LinkedIn's connection director and author of "Girl on Top: Your Guide to Turning Dating Rules into Career Success," and Leigh Steere, cofounder of Managing People Better, LLC, a research endeavor that studies differences in management styles.
+These tips, from Nicole Williams, LinkedIn's connection director and author of "Girl on Top: Your Guide to Turning Dating Rules into Career Success," and Leigh Steere, cofounder of Managing People Better, LLC, will help you figure out what to do.

 1. She's Insulting

-Feedback is a necessary food group in the office place.
-A good boss will explain why you didn't meet expectations, as well as the changes she’d like to see next time.
-But then there's the other breed: The manager who puts down your work ... without supplying constructive criticism.
+Feedback is necessary in the office.
+But then there are the managers who put down your work without supplying constructive criticism.
 Or worse.
-We've all been subjected to "yellers" in our time.
+We've all been subjected to "yellers."

-How to Manage Her: If she's not forthcoming about why she's not happy with you, you can take steps to prevent being berated.
-When you get an assignment, ask: "So what I'm hearing you want me to do is ...?" and be sure you're clear on the instructions before you start.
-If she still lights into you and you don't know what you did to deserve it, take a deep breath and ask.
-You might want to wait until her tirade is over and her mood improves, but a well-timed, "I'd like to understand where I fell short, so it doesn't happen again.
+How to Manage: If she's not forthcoming about why she's not happy with you, you can take steps to prevent being berated.
+When you get an assignment, ask: "So what I'm hearing you want me to do is ...?" and be clear on the instructions before you start.
+If she still lights into you and you don't know why, take a deep breath and ask.
+A well-timed, "I'd like to understand where I fell short, so it doesn't happen again.
 Can you explain what you'd like me to do differently next time?" can work wonders.

 2. She Fails to Make You Feel Appreciated

-Behind most good bosses is a good support team.
-Good superiors recognize that they'd be beyond stuck if their underlings abandoned them.
-Bad ones have a bad habit of starving their subordinates of praise.
+Behind most good bosses is a support team.
+Bad superiors starve their subordinates of praise.